 What if I have been charged with breaching a DVO?

 A breach of a domestic violence order is a criminal offence under section 177 of the Domestic and Family Violence Protection Act 2012 and is taken very seriously by the courts.
 If you’re found guilty, you may face a fine or you could potentially face imprisonment.
-On the first breach of a DVO in QLD, you may be liable to pay a fine of up to $14,136 or face a prison sentence of up to three years, this may be increased to five years for any further breach.
+On the first breach of a DVO in QLD, you may be liable to pay a fine, or face a prison sentence of up to three years, this may be increased to five years for any further breach.

-We can discuss the allegations and help you decide whether to plead ‘guilty’ or ‘not guilty’, our trained lawyers will look carefully into your situation to see whether there are any possible defences you can raise.
+Seek legal advice immediately.
+We can discuss the allegations and help you decide whether to plead ‘guilty’ or ‘not guilty’, our trained lawyers will look carefully into your situation to see whether there are any possible defenses you can raise.

-For example, you can only be in breach of a DVO in QLD if:
+For example, you can only be in breach of a DVO in Queensland if:

-- You have beenserved with a copy of the order; or
+- You have been served with a copy of the order – whether by phone, electronically or in person; or

 - You were present in court when the order was made; or